Finite support of tensor products: Introduction

+The special case $\fa = \fm$ was proven implicitly by Auslander and explicitly by Huneke and Wiegand for hypersurfaces.
+However, our results apply to more general settings.

-In \S 4 we partially answer Vasconcelos' question on the torsion part of tensor products.
-For example: Let $(R,\fm)$ be a $3$-dimensional Cohen-Macaulay local ring and $M$ be reflexive such that $\pd(M)<\infty$.
-Suppose $M^{\otimes 3}$ is torsion-free.
-We show that $M$ is free.
+In \S4, we partially address Vasconcelos' question about torsion in tensor products.
+For instance, if $(R, \fm)$ is a 3-dimensional Cohen--Macaulay local ring and $M$ is a reflexive module with $\pd(M) < \infty$, we prove that if $M^{\otimes 3}$ is torsion-free, then $M$ is free.
+In Corollary~\ref{4n}, we generalize this result to higher dimensions, confirming Vasconcelos' prediction.